tanyagupta0201/DSA-Cracker-Love-Babbar/01-Array/README.md

 * Insertion and deletion are quite difficult in an array as the elements are stored in consecutive memory locations and the shifting operation is costly.
 * Allocating more memory than the requirement leads to wastage of memory space and less allocation of memory also leads to a problem.

+## Applications of Array

+* Array stores data elements of the same data type.
+* Maintains multiple variable names using a single name.
+Arrays help to maintain large data under a single variable name.
+This avoid the confusion of using multiple variables.
+* Arrays can be used for sorting data elements.
+Different sorting techniques like Bubble sort, Insertion sort, Selection sort etc use arrays to store and sort elements easily.
+* Arrays can be used for performing matrix operations.
+Many databases, small and large, consist of one-dimensional and two-dimensional arrays whose elements are records.
+* Arrays can be used for CPU scheduling.
+* Lastly, arrays are also used to implement other data structures like Stacks, Queues, Heaps, Hash tables etc.